unscene/node-simplegeo/README.md

+**Simplegeo is now defunct and it should go without saying that this is as well, but hey just sayin'**

 # Overview
 A simple [SimpleGeo](http://simplegeo.com/) client.
 The library draw a lot off of the official [python client](http://github.com/simplegeo/python-simplegeo), so usage should be almost identical.